Aaron-Cunningham/Bank-Management-System/Docs/README.md

 4) depending on which version of python you're using, write `python` for python version 2 or `python3` for python version 3 at the beginning of the command line arguments.

+Note: You can change the values in the methods to whatever values you desire.
+I've commented in the code which information goes in which position within the main above the desired method.

 Testing banking application
 ==========================
-To document my tests I used a Word document that was then converted into a PDF, this can be found in the testing folder within the ZIP file.
+To document my tests I used a Word document that was then converted into a PDF, this can be found in the testing folder.
+Furthermore, I used datatest and pytest.
 Testing was relatively easy for this application.
 Some of the tests that I carried out, turned out to be very useful which led me to fix the problem.
 For example, the view_negative method had a bug that resulted in all my data in the CSV file changing to just clients with negative balances.
 This bug was quickly rectified, and the test was re-run and updated in the testing Word document.
 Other tests I carried out included checking for